moo-man/WFRP4e-FoundryVTT/docs/pages/advanced/lore.md

   config.magicLores.ice = "Ice";
   config.magicWind.ice = "Azyr";
   config.loreEffectDescriptions.ice = "<p>Ice Spells inflicting Damage cause the target to become <em>Chilled</em> for one minute, reducing their Agility by 10 and their Movement by 1 (down to minimum od 3).
-Target can suffer from only one <em>Chilled</em> Effect at a time."
+Target can suffer from only one <em>Chilled</em> Effect at a time.</p>"

   config.loreEffects.ice = {
     name: "Chilled",